5.9. Serializable Snapshot Isolation

 5.9.3.1.
 Other Scenarios

-In addition, if the UPDATE command is executed by Tx_B after Tx_A has been committed (at T5), Tx_B is immediately aborted because CheckForSerializableConflictIn invoked by Tx_B’s UPDATE command detects a serialization anomaly (Fig. 5.16(1)).
+In addition, if the UPDATE command is executed by Tx_B after Tx_A has been committed (at T5), Tx_B is immediately aborted because CheckForSerializableConflictIn invoked by Tx_B’s UPDATE command detects a serialization anomaly (Figure 5.16(1)).

-Fig. 5.16.
+Figure 5.16.
 Other Write-Skew scenarios.

 Info